ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Mod option to disable this "fix" (and receieve less Breakthroughs).

-**The Bottomless Pit and Anomaly is missing**
+**The Bottomless Pit Anomaly is missing**

 SpawnAnomaly() calls FindUnobstructedDepositPos() which for whatever reason,

 takes the pos from in front of the wonder and sticks it in the passage behind it...
 (BlankUnderground_02 map)

-SpawnAnomaly() freaks out and changes it to an underground water instead
+SpawnAnomaly() freaks out and changes it to an underground water instead (or just doesn't spawn it).

-It works fine once the sector the pit is in is scanned, so I check for the water deposit when the pit is selected.

-It's not like anyone goes underground for water...

 **Future Contemporary Asset Pack**